-The IMO has made some amendments to the Amending Rules following the first submission period.
-These changes are as follows (deleted text, added text):
+The IMO has made a minor grammatical amendment to the Amending Rules following the second submission period.
+The change is as follows: (deleted text):

 4.11.1.
 Subject to clauses 4.11.7 and 4.11.12, the IMO must apply the following principles in assigning a quantity of Certified Reserve Capacity to a Facility for the Reserve Capacity Cycle for which an application for Certified Reserve Capacity has been submitted in accordance with clause 4.10: